holderlb/WSU-SAILON-NG/domains/vizdoom/README.md

 For the Phase 2 novelty-level-0 VizDoom task, the agent (player) must kill all the enemies in the environment.
 The map for all Phase 2 levels is fixed and shown below.
-The agent has seven actions: forward, backward, left, right, turn left 45 degrees, turn right 45 degrees, and do nothing.
+The agent has eight actions: forward, backward, left, right, turn left 45 degrees, turn right 45 degrees, shoot and do nothing.
 The enemies have the same actions (except do nothing).
 In level 0, the agent and 2-4 enemies spawn in random locations in the map.
 Enemies move randomly, but can shoot at the agent if facing them.
 The agent and enemies all use the pistol for a weapon and bullets for ammo.
 The agent